 Set up a Hyper-V Virtual Switch using a NAT Network

-A couple of months ago I wrote a blog post about how you can create a new Hyper-V NAT Switch.
+A couple of months ago, I wrote a blog post about how you can create a new Hyper-V NAT Switch.
 Now, this worked fine in some early Windows 10 builds, but Microsoft removed the parameter for the NAT Switch in some Windows 10 Insider builds.
 You can find more about the Hyper-V Virtual Switches on Microsoft Docs.
 In the latest versions in the Windows 10 client operating system, Microsoft already includes a “Default Virtual Switch”, which allows you to use Hyper-V NAT Networking, without doing any configuration changes.

 - Windows 10 and Windows Server 2016 build 14295 or later

 - PowerShell, since this setting is not available in the UI right now

 Configure the NAT Gateway IP Address

 This configures the Virtual Network Adapter which was created while creating the Internal Virtual Hyper-V Switch.

 New-NetIPAddress –IPAddress 172.21.21.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NATSwitch)"

 Now you can configure the NAT rule